 School Group Visits and Tours

-Make SAMA your classroom with a school tour led by one of our knowledgeable docents.
+Make the Museum your classroom with a school tour led by one of our knowledgeable docents.
 Select a theme below to learn more and register for your tour online.

 Special Exhibition Tours »